huggingface/pytorch-image-models/README.md

 The training of this model started with the same command line as EfficientNet-B2 w/ RA above.
 After almost three weeks of training the process crashed.
 The results weren't looking amazing so I resumed the training several times with tweaks to a few params (increase RE prob, decrease rand-aug, increase ema-decay).
 Nothing looked great.
 I ended up averaging the best checkpoints from all restarts.
 The result is mediocre at default res/crop but oddly performs much better with a full image test crop of 1.0.

 ### EfficientNet-B0 with RandAugment - 77.7 top-1, 95.3 top-5
-Michael Klachko achieved these results with the same command line as for B2, with the recommended B0 dropout rate of 0.2.
+Michael Klachko achieved these results with the command line for B2 adapted for larger batch size, with the recommended B0 dropout rate of 0.2.

-`./distributed_train.sh 2 /imagenet/ --model efficientnet_b0 -b 128 --sched step --epochs 450 --decay-epochs 2.4 --decay-rate .97 --opt rmsproptf --opt-eps .001 -j 8 --warmup-lr 1e-6 --weight-decay 1e-5 --drop 0.2 --drop-connect 0.2 --model-ema --model-ema-decay 0.9999 --aa rand-m9-mstd0.5 --remode pixel --reprob 0.2 --amp --lr .016`
+`./distributed_train.sh 2 /imagenet/ --model efficientnet_b0 -b 384 --sched step --epochs 450 --decay-epochs 2.4 --decay-rate .97 --opt rmsproptf --opt-eps .001 -j 8 --warmup-lr 1e-6 --weight-decay 1e-5 --drop 0.2 --drop-connect 0.2 --model-ema --model-ema-decay 0.9999 --aa rand-m9-mstd0.5 --remode pixel --reprob 0.2 --amp --lr .048`

 **TODO dig up some more**